 The government's most cost-effective and its most decisive weapon was its intelligence arm, the Police Special Branch.
-Its arrests in 1932 and its (supposed) planting of Lai Tek in 1934 weakened and poisoned the MCP almost from its birth.
-The arrest of the complete Singapore Town Committee in 1950 made the urban end of the revolution ineffective during the critical years of the guerrilla conflict in Malaya, and for some time afterwards.
-The intelligence cover in the Chinese schools in 1955 proved to be an adequate counter to a dangerous and powerfully united organization with tremendous potential for sympathetic confrontation.
-And the Special Branch swoop on the SFSWU was the decisive stroke in defeating the rioters in October 1956.
+Its arrests in 1932 and its (supposed) planting of Lai Tek in 1934 weakned and poisoned the MCP almost from its birth.
+The arrest of the complete Singapore 269 1 - M 1 - M 2 - M ter an